caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 Can be rapidly built and massively reproduced, can be constructed with light machines and small tools by local residents and volunteers.

-Sustainability should be considered by means of environment-friendly,energy-sufficient renewable resources as well as new materials.
+Sustainability should be considered by means of environment-friendly,energy-sufficient and renewable resources as well as new materials.

 Safety and Comfort:
 Structural safety requirements should be fulfilled.